tradej/content/tools/devassistant/tutorials.md

 To launch DevAssistant, either run the `da` (or `da-gui` for the GUI) binaries, or find DevAssistant in your Applications menu.
 In these tutorials, we will use the command-line `da` binary, but the usage of the GUI is very much the same.
-However, at the moment, we discourage using the GUI for these reasons.
+Check out the [notes](#LINK-TO-NOTES) for more information about the GUI.

-If you are unsure what assistant to run, you can use the `--help` or `-h` flag, like this, or use the bash completion with the `TAB` key.
-You can add `--help` at any time to see what assistants and options are available:
+If you are unsure what assistant to run, you can use the `--help` or `-h` flag:

     $ da --help

+On top of that, there is the bash completion, so you can autocomplete possible options by hitting the `TAB` key.
+You can add `--help` to any command to see what assistants and options are available.
+You will then receive a help message similar to this one:

     You can either run assistants with:
     da [--debug] {create,tweak,prepare,extras} [ASSISTANT [ARGUMENTS]] ...